The 30D Silnylon is slightly more durable than 20D Silpoly.

 Webbing and Buckle: This suspension option is convenient and user-friendly.
 If you’re a beginner or looking for easy set-up, this would be your best option.

 Whoopies: This option is popular among folks who are looking to save a little on pack weight and bulk.
 They are 2oz lighter and about half the bulk of the webbing/buckle suspension.
 You’ll also notice less stretch with this option if you’re over 300lbs.

 Generally any standard-sized backpacking pad (20″ or 25″ width) will work regardless of thickness and length, but in general the largest commercial camping pad that will be appropriate will be the size of the Exped downmat 9 LW, which is aprox.
 77″x25″x3.5″.
 Also keep in mind that in a hammock you need insulation only, no padding is needed so extra thick air mattresses are not necessary, R-value and warmth are what are really important.
 Also keep in mind that if you are considering buying a new pad to use with one of our end-gathered hammocks (like the Blackbird or XLC), that an underquilt will be much more comfortable and a lot less hassle so you should seriously consider putting that money towards an underquilt instead.

-This number refers to the weight of the fabric only, the 1.7 fabric being a heavier, stronger, more durable fabric than the lighter 1.1 fabric.
+This refers to the weight of the fabric only, the heavyweight fabric being a heavier, stronger, more durable fabric than the lightweight fabric.
 It does not refer to the weight or weight capacity of the hammock itself.
-For instance a single layer 1.7 is made of the heavier more durable fabric, but since it is a single layer it is lighter than the double layer 1.1.
+For instance a single layer 1.7 is made of the heavier more durable fabric, but since it is a single layer it is lighter than the lightweight double layer.
 So single layer vs. double layer has as much effect on hammock weight and weight capacity as fabric type does.
 All weight capacity and product weight info is listed in the collapsible product details boxes to the right of the product description.